New Zealand women are being targeted by a religious movement hunting spiritual brides for a convicted serial rapist.

 "The cult appears to be associated with disturbing sexual exploitation of vulnerable young women throughout the world - particularly for people in boarding hostels and foreign students who are lonely find themselves induced to become involved in the cult."

-Jung, a former member of the Unification Church also known as the Moonies, fled to Taiwan, Hong Kong and China following accusations against him by South Korean police of rape, fraud and embezzlement.
+Jung, a former member of the Unification Church also known as the Moonies, left South Korea after police accusations of rape, fraud and embezzlement.
 He was arrested by China police in May 2007.